 Earlier this year, Sink the Pink came under fire after one of their performers, Ginger, wore a white hood in the exact style of the Ku Klux Klan.

 "The drag scene is littered with racial microaggressions," says black drag queen Leigh Fontaine.
-"I was once pulled up onstage at a popular cabaret venue, and the drag queen performing cracked crude jokes, saying if anyone in the audience wanted a big black cock she would auction me off in the bogs.
-To a white audience that might be funny, but to someone whose early sexual experiences were colored by racial fetishization, it reminded me how often the white gay community reduce me to a sexual object."
+"I was once pulled up on stage at a popular cabaret venue, and the drag queen performing cracked crude jokes, saying if anyone in the audience wanted a big black cock she would auction me off in the bogs.
+To a white audience that might be funny, but to someone whose early sexual experiences were coloured by racial fetishisation, it reminded me how often the white gay community reduce me to a sexual object."

 The Royal Vauxhall Tavern responded positively to the campaign, saying: "Our venue is steeped in rich LGBTQ history, and we pride ourselves on supporting the community as a whole.
 It is for this reason that the character of Laquisha Jonz will in the immediate term not perform at RVT."